- Policies and Procedures Affecting All Students

-- The remaining 42 credits for students with a master's degree may apply only to the doctoral degree and not to a second master's degree.
+- The 42 minimum credits for students with a master's degree may apply only to the doctoral degree and not to a second master's degree.

 - Only graduate courses may apply toward the degree.

-- The majority of credits applied to the doctoral degree (minimum 72) must be earned at Mason or in the case of programs offered through joint, cooperative, or consortial arrangements, at the participating institutions.
+- The majority of credits applied to the degree must be earned at Mason, or in the case of programs offered through joint, cooperative, or consortial arrangements, at the participating institutions.

-- More than half of all credits (minimum 72) must be taken in doctoral degree status, after admission to the degree program.
+- More than half of all credits must be taken in degree status, after admission to the degree program.

 - Candidates must pass a written or oral doctoral candidacy (qualifying) exam, or both.

 - Candidates must complete a minimum of 12 credits of doctoral proposal (998) and doctoral dissertation research (999).
 A maximum of 24 credits of 998 and 999 may be applied to the degree.

 - Candidates must pass a final, public defense of the doctoral dissertation.